auduno/clmtrackr/README.md

 ### Usage ###

-Download the minified library [clmtrackr.js](https://github.com/auduno/clmtrackr/raw/dev/clmtrackr.js) and one of the models, and include them in your webpage. **clmtrackr** depends on [*numeric.js*](https://github.com/sloisel/numeric/) and [*jsfeat.js*](https://github.com/inspirit/jsfeat), but these are included in the minified library.
+Download the minified library [clmtrackr.js](https://github.com/auduno/clmtrackr/raw/dev/build/clmtrackr.js), and include it in your webpage.

 ```html
 /* clmtrackr libraries */
 <script src="js/clmtrackr.js"></script>
 ```

-The following code initiates the clmtrackr with the model we included, and starts the tracker running on a video element.
+The following code initiates the clmtrackr with the default model (see the [reference](http://auduno.github.io/clmtrackr/docs/reference.html) for some alternative models), and starts the tracker running on a video element.

 ```html
 <video id="inputVideo" width="400" height="300" autoplay loop>